fabogit/arch-install/after-install.md

 ❯ `ssh-add -l`

-add to .barshrc / .zshrc
+=> to autostart the process add to .barshrc / .zshrc

 ```
 if ! pgrep -u "$USER" ssh-agent > /dev/null; then